w3c/smartcities-workshop/draft-agenda.md

 1. Scene setting (10min)
     * Goals and expectatins for the workshop, i.e., finalizing the proposed IG Charter

-2. Summary of the current status of Smart Cities - Existing standards (30min)
+2. Summary of the current status of Smart Cities - Existing standards (15min)
-    * Usman Sarwar: Case study of building smart city project in Australia (3min) ???
     * Clarissa Loureiro: Smart City Maturity Model for Developing Countries Scenarios (3min)
-    * Discussion & developing a list of the most important requirements for the Smart Cities standards (24min)
+    * Discussion & developing a list of the most important requirements for the Smart Cities standards (12min)

-3. Needs and possible solutions for Web-based Smart Cities (15min)
-    * Dave McComb: Lessons Learned from Enterprise Ontologies to Smart Cities (3min)
-    * Discussion & developing a list of the most important requirements for Web-based Smart Cities (12min)

-4. Cross-cutting issues for Smart Cities (30min)
+3. Cross-cutting issues for Smart Cities (30min)
     * Baoping CHENG: Multimedia communication technology reshapes smart home life (3min)
     * Kaz Ashimura: Data Governance for Smart Cities (3min)
     * Discussion & developing a list of the most important requirements for Cross-cutting issues for Smart Cities (24min)

-5. Wrap-up (20min)
+4. Wrap-up (30min)
     * Summarize what are the missing requirements to be added to the proposed IG Charter